-What is the Academy?
+What is the Community Academy?

-Who can Attend?
+Who Can Attend?

-- Citizens of the City of Madison who are at least 18 years of age
+- Are at least 18 years of age

 The criteria for screening applicants will include (but not be limited to):

-- City geographical areas (Districts)
+- City geographical areas districts/distribution of neighborhoods

 - Review of application